The Plants and Trees Stage of the Landscaping Phase allows you to place a wide variety of plants and trees to landscape your design.

 Select the 2D Symbol, Container Class and Fill Pattern for the plant/tree.
 Once all changes are set, click Save As to create a copy of the object.

 Save As: When you press the Save As Button, the Save As box will come up.
-Type in the Common Name of your new plant/tree.
+Type in the Botanical Name and Common Name of your new plant/tree.

 This copy will be visually identical in 3D, but will have a unique entry in the Library and Plant Legends.